-Row after row of colourful jars have been filled with this seasons bounty of organic heirloom produce.
-Onions, garlic and herbs hang from rafters and there are numerous buckets and crocks bubbling away, fermenting happily.
+Row after row of colorful jars sits filled with this seasons bounty of organic heirloom produce.
+Onions, garlic, and herbs hang from rafters, and numerous buckets and crocks are bubbling away, fermenting happily.

 As I take a moment to absorb the work that has gone into building this pantry, thoughts wander to my Granny Lee who would have appreciated this.
-She lived in an era where producing your own food was normal.
+She lived in an era where producing your food was ordinary.
 Rather than seeing her family go hungry she built a garden and raised chickens.
 This garden kept her family and neighbors well fed.
 Nearly seventy years later, we are doing the same thing.
 There is a growing movement of people concerned about food security, revitalizing the old ways.
 They are taking matters into their own hands just like my Gran did.
 It’s hard work.
 It’s a massive lifestyle change.
-If you are one of these people then I hope you take the time to admire and reflect on your achievements.
-Not only are you making a healthy, sustainable choice for yourself, you’re the “thin edge of the wedge” of a positive social movement.
+If you are one of these people, then I hope you take the time to admire and reflect on your achievements.
+Not only are you making a healthy, sustainable choice for yourself, but you’re also the “thin edge of the wedge” of a positive social movement.

 Pickled Pantry Items